haleykwok/Website_Hugo_Academic/content/post/Books/Books_ComputingEssentials/COMP_ComputingEssentials.md

 tags: [2022, Books, Computer Science]
 categories: "Books"
 keywords:
-description: The overview of the book Computing Essentials, Making IT work for you
+summary: The overview of the book Computing Essentials, Making IT work for you
 top_img:
 comments: true
 cover: